-Skin redness can have many different causes, including burns, allergic reactions, infections, and some health conditions.
-Certain causes are more severe than others and may require medical treatment.
+Skin redness can have many different causes, including burns, allergic reactions, infections, and some health conditions such as seborrheic dermatitis.
+On darker complexions, these conditions may cause the skin to become darker.

 In this article, we discuss several possible reasons for skin redness and when a person should see a doctor.